MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 description: The term \ 0034;first run \ 0034; refers to the series of steps you'll go through the first time you power up your Microsoft Surface Hub, and means the same thing as \ 0034;out-of-box experience \ 0034; (OOBE).
 This section will walk you through the process. ms.assetid: 07C9E84C-1245-4511-B3B3-75939AD57C49 ms.reviewer:
-manager: laurawi
+manager: frankbu
-keywords: first run, Surface Hub, out-of-box experience, OOBE ms.prod: surface-hub ms.sitesec: library
+ms.prod: surface-hub
-author: dansimp
+author: coveminer
-ms.author: dansimp
+ms.author: hachidan
-ms.topic: article
+ms.topic: how-to
 ms.date: 08/17/2021
 ms.localizationpriority: medium
 ---